Ecommerce Schema Markup: What It Is and How to Use It?

 • Social media URLs

-When this information is structured properly, Google may display a Knowledge Panel or richer brand details in search.
+When this information is structured properly, Google may display a Knowledge Panel or richer brand information in search.
 To customers, that feels reassuring.
-To your SEO, it feels like a quiet but powerful authority boost.
+From an SEO perspective, it feels like a quiet but powerful authority boost.

 Content brings shoppers into your world long before they consider buying.
 A helpful guide.
 A comparison.
-A how to article.
+A how-to article.
 These pieces build trust quietly.
-The challenge is that Google cannot always figure out who wrote the content, when it was updated, or whether the information is reliable.
+The challenge is that Google cannot always determine who wrote the content, when it was last updated, or whether the information is reliable.

 When those signals are missing, rankings weaken.
 Search engines prefer sources that look transparent and accountable.
-This is where BlogPosting Schema steps in.
+This is where BlogPosting Schema comes into play.

 It tells Google the who, what, when, and why behind your content.
 It supports EEAT by showing authorship, freshness, and topic clarity.

-To add BlogPosting/Article schema, you need details of the fields like:
+To add BlogPosting/Article schema, you need fields such as:

 • Headline